 The MVA Option may not be available in all states.
 The MVA Option is only available during the Accumulation Period.
 We may limit the number of Guarantee Periods we offer at our discretion.
 We credit interest daily to amounts allocated to the MVA Option.
 We declare the rate at our sole discretion.
 We guarantee amounts allocated to the MVA Option at Guaranteed Interest Rates for the Guarantee Periods you select.
 These guaranteed amounts are subject to any applicable Withdrawal Charge, Market Value Adjustment or Records Maintenance Charge.
 We will not change a Guaranteed Interest Rate for the duration of the Guarantee Period.
-However, Guaranteed Interest Rates for subsequent Guarantee Periods are set at our discretion.
-At the end of a Guarantee Period, a new Guarantee Period for the same duration starts, unless you timely elect another Guarantee Period.
+However, Guarantee Period, a new Guarantee Period for the same duration starts, unless you timely elect another Guarantee Period.
 The interests under the Contract relating to the MVA Option are not registered under the Securities Act of 1933 ("1933 Act") and the insulated, nonunitized separate account supporting the MVA Option is not registered as an investment company under the Investment Company Act of 1940 ("1940 Act").